Cozify your home and GET 10% OFF any install with insulation using code WINTER10. Get a Quote.

 The answer to this is pretty simple.
 If you’ve got a loft then yes, you definitely do need insulation.
 There are lots of reasons why you need it and we’re going to get into those below in some detail.

 Many homes already have some kind of insulation and if yours does too then that’s awesome.
 But don’t get too comfortable and put your feet up yet though!
-The UK government recommend a minimum insulation thickness of 270mm (that’s basically the same size as a 30cm ruler).
+The UK government recommend a minimum loft insulation thickness of 270mm (that’s basically the same size as a 30cm ruler).
 A lot of the insulation we come across is thinner than that so it’s worth checking yours.
 Also, some homes have the right thickness but it’s getting squashed by boarding.
 Or, someone’s just dumped a load of boxes full of Christmas decorations on top of it!
 Yeah, we’re looking at you Trevor in Hertford. 🙄 This is a massive no-no and we’ll tell you why a little later in this article.

 A typical installation